 Hypothesis is fortunate to be collaborating already with a diverse community of educators, educational institutions, publishers, and technology providers, and we hope to partner with multiple stakeholders as we advance annotation research.
 We will begin with the AnnotatED community and build from there.
 Our first steps will include: establishing an initial research agenda that investigates social annotation and student success; securing formal IRB approval to conduct ethical, transparent, and partner-driven research; ensuring that student privacy is protected throughout all stages of research; and connecting with other scholars and organizations eager to collaborate.

-Join us and Dr. Kalir when we welcome him as a guest on Liquid Margins, at 9am PT Friday, 25 September 2020, to discuss the state of social-annotation research and where our community wants to go next.
 To get further updates, subscribe to annotation news from Hypothesis, and/or follow us on Twitter, Facebook, or LinkedIn.
 If your institution is not yet formally engaged with Hypothesis, get in touch and we’ll talk about how you can get involved to join in using collaborative annotation to enrich teaching and learning.
 We’re also grateful to hear any questions or suggestions you might already have about our plans to conduct further research into social annotation and student learning.

 Start using Hypothesis in your LMS and learn more about a supported pilot at your school.